DiscoveringGodot/4_Heist_Meisters/README.md

 ## In This Section

-Create a tense and dramatic top-down stealth game while you learn more advanced Godot techniques!
+reate a tense and dramatic top-down stealth game while you learn more advanced Godot techniques!
 (Our ref: HM_GDT)

 ## How To Build / Compile
 This is a Godot project.
 If you're familiar with source control, then "clone this repo".
-Otherwise download the contents and place them i
+Otherwise download the contents and place them in your projects folder, then import the project in Godot's launcher.

 This branch is the course branch, each commit corresponds to a lecture in the course.
 The current state is our latest progress.

 ## Lecture List
 Here are the lectures of the course for this section...